eblot/pyftdi/_sources/eeprom.rst.txt

 may be no way to recover your device.**

-Note that to protect the EEPROM content of unexpected modification, it is mandatory to specify the ``-u`` flag along any alteration/change of the EEPROM content.
+Note that to protect the EEPROM content of unexpected modification, it is mandatory to specify the :ref:`-u <option_u>` flag along any alteration/change of the EEPROM content.
 Without this flag, the script performs a dry-run execution of the changes, *i.e.* all actions but the write request to the EEPROM are executed.

 Once updated, you need to unplug/plug back the device to use the new EEPROM configuration.

-It is recommended to first save the current content of the EEPROM, using the ``-o`` flag, to have a working copy of the EEPROM data before any attempt to modify it.
-It can help restoring the EEPROM if something gets wrong during a subsequence update.
+It is recommended to first save the current content of the EEPROM, using the :ref:`-o <option_o>` flag, to have a working copy of the EEPROM data before any attempt to modify it.
+It can help restoring the EEPROM if something gets wrong during a subsequence update, thanks to the :ref:`-i <option_i>` option switch.

 Most FTDI device can run without an EEPROM.
 If something goes wrong, try to erase the EEPROM content, then restore the original content.
-For now, ``ftconf.py`` does not support EEPROM restoration, but a Windows-only application FT_PROG_ is available from FTDI web site.

 Option switches